-Ireland is committed to generating 70% (or an additional 12 GW) of its electricity requirements from renewable energy by 2030.
+Ireland is committed to generating 80% of its electricity requirements from renewable energy by 2030 (Climate Action Plan 2021).
+This will reduce greenhouse gas emissions generated by electricity production and facilitate the reduction of emissions in other sectors such as transport and heating through electrification.
 In order to meet the increased demand for renewable electricity the government though the Renewable Electricity Support Scheme (RESS) is committed to increasing capacity across a number of sectors by 2030 including offshore wind and renewable energy, onshore wind and solar.

 The RSES identifies the huge potential for off-shore wind energy as a considerable resource to be explored and the need for adequate provision of land based infrastructure and services.
 In particular, the Port of Galway is ideally placed to support the offshore renewable energy sector.
 This would complement their current role in supporting special project related imports including infrastructure for windfarms in the region.
+The Council will also facilitate the development of emerging energy technologies such as green hydrogen and the development of a green hydrogen hub at Galway Port, subject to compliance with relevant planning considerations.

-Support is also in place through changes to the electricity market to enable microgeneration, where small scale domestic electricity customers produce their own electricity through photovoltaic panels, wind turbines or combined heat and power schemes and export any excess to the electricity grid.
+Support is also in place through changes to the electricity market to enable micro- generation, here small scale domestic electricity customers produce their own electricity through photovoltaic panels, wind turbines or combined heat and power schemes and export any excess to the electricity grid.
 The Council supports the increase in use of renewable energy sources in the city.
 There is potential for small-scale renewable energy developments within urban and industrial areas of the city where visual and residential amenities are safeguarded and there are no adverse environmental impacts.
 Exemptions from planning permission are provided for the installation of micro scale renewable energy infrastructure in domestic dwellings, business premises and industrial settings including solar panels, heat pumps, wind turbines and combined heat and power systems.
-Consideration will also be given to the potential for developing hydroelectric energy schemes, potentially located on the Eglinton Canal.
+Consideration will also be given to the potential for developing hydroelectric energy schemes, potentially located on the Ealinton Canal.

-The Council has recently commissioned an Energy Master Plan for Galway City which will include a greenhouse gas baseline emissions inventory (BEI) and provide a register of opportunities for decarbonising projects including energy retrofitting of residential and non-residential buildings, a roadmap for electrification of the heat and transport systems and the identification of viable renewable energy and energy storage projects to target opportunities to achieve the 51% reduction in greenhouse gas emissions required nationally by 2030.
+The Council has commissioned an Energy Master Plan for Galway City which will include a greenhouse gas baseline emissions inventory (BEI) and provide a register of opportunities for decarbonising projects including energy retrofitting of residential and non-residential buildings, a roadmap for electrification of the heat and transport systems and the identification of viable renewable energy and energy storage projects to target opportunities to achieve the 51% reduction in greenhouse gas emissions required nationally by 2030.